 Aftermath – Print words don’t belong in spoken copy.
 Do you know anyone who says “aftermath” in normal conversation?
 When we were kids, aftermath came recess.

 Allegations – “I deny the allegations… and I deny the alligator!”
 This bloated substitute for “claims,” “charges” or “accusations” is as bad as “allegedly.”
 Nobody in real life uses it.
 Unless they’ve been watching too much TV news.

-Allegedly - NOBODY, not even cops and district attorneys, NOBODY in real life says “allegedly” in regular conversation.
+Allegedly – NOBODY, not even cops and district attorneys, NOBODY in real life says “allegedly” in regular conversation.
 Do you tell your neighbor that someone allegedly broke into your house?
 Do you tell your buddy that the mayor allegedly took a bribe?
-Why then, would you say such a thing to your television neighbors?!
+Why then, would you say such a thing to your television neighbors?
 If you’re worried about legal protections, try these alternatives: “Police say Jones broke into the store.”
-“Prosecutors are claiming Smith embezzled the money.”
+“Prosecutors claim Smith embezzled the money.”
 “The U.S. Attorney says the Congressman took a bribe.”

 Amid, Amidst – Print words.
 Newspapers may get away with them, as substitutes for “in the middle of,” but we write for the ear… and any ear that hears “amidst” will soon be telling the brain to click the remote.

 Area Residents – “Shhh, Tommy, don’t play the drums so loud, you’ll wake the area residents!”
 Normal people don’t refer to their neighbors this way.
 Why should we?

 Arraigned – Courtroom stories are complicated enough.
 Don’t make things worse with terminology designed by, and intended for bureaucrats.
 Ditch the term.
 Use the EXPLANATION of the term instead.
 Say the guy appeared in court.
 Say he faced a judge.
 Say he was formally charged.
 Say how he pleaded.